fangq/mcxcl/mcxlabcl/README.txt

        fields with * are required; options in [] are the default values

   Output:
-       fluence: a struct array, with a length equals to that of cfg.
-             For each element of fluence, fluence(i).data is a 4D array with dimensions specified by [size(vol) total-time-gates].
+             For each element of fluence,
+             fluence(i).data is a 4D array with
+                  dimensions specified by [size(vol) total-time-gates].
                   The content of the array is the normalized fluence at each voxel of each time-gate.

+                  when cfg.debuglevel contains 'T', fluence(i).data stores trajectory output, see below
+             fluence(i).dref is a 4D array with the same dimension as fluence(i).data if cfg.issaveref is set to 1, containing only non-zero values in the layer of voxels immediately next to the non-zero voxels in cfg.vol, storing the normalized total diffuse reflectance (summation of the weights of all escaped photon to the background regardless of their direction);
+                  it is an empty array [] when if cfg.issaveref is 0. fluence(i).stat is a structure storing additional information, including
+                  runtime: total simulation run-time in millisecond
+                  nphoton: total simulated photon number
+                  energytot: total initial weight/energy of all launched photons
+                  energyabs: total absorbed weight/energy of all photons
+                  normalizer: normalization factor
+                  unitinmm: same as cfg.unitinmm, voxel edge-length in mm

        detphoton: (optional) a struct array, with a length equals to that of cfg.
              Starting from v2018, the detphoton contains the below subfields: detphoton.detid: the ID(>0) of the detector that captures the photon